Supporting Guidance: employer compliance: guidance by subject: particular occupations: IR35 service company - compliance check

 Payments to companies are made without the deduction of tax and National Insurance Contributions (NIC), even where the person undertaking the work is an office-holder of the engager or would be an office-holder or employee if they worked for the engager directly.
 This provides the opportunity for the worker, who may also be a director of the PSC, to withdraw earnings without the deduction of income tax and NIC.
 IR35 stops this and says that all the company’s income must be treated as the worker’s earnings, with the PSC liable to deduct and account for tax and Class 1 NIC (employers and employees).

-There is more detailed technical guidance on IR35 in the Employment Status Manual at ESM3000 onwards.
+There is more detailed technical guidance on IR35 in the Employment Status Manual at ESM8000 onwards.

-All cases where there is a risk of losing Pay As You Earn (PAYE) or NIC through the interposition of an intermediary or PSC must be referred to Specialist Employer Compliance (SEC).
+All cases where there is a risk of losing Pay As You Earn (PAYE) or NIC through the interposition of an intermediary or PSC must be referred to Employment Status & Intermediaries team (ES&I).

 HMRC has committed to a new compliance approach to IR35 and Personal Service Companies.
 This includes